KarimE146/capstone-idea/README.md

 Under that map that'll maybe take up like the top third or maybe has a whole different section to itself, I want to have a section that shows the top-rated restaurants from each category which can also be changed based on what you want filtered.

 Languages/technologies-
-I'm guessing CSS, HTML, JS would be the main language for this website as well as maybe an API that helps with finding the different restaurants and the filtering system.
+I'm guessing CSS, HTML, JS would be the main languages for this website, and an API that helps with finding the different restaurants and the filtering system.
+The hardest part will probably be the filtering system and displaying the restaurants so anything that helps with that would be beneficial.